-- 5. On a call for heat, the motor will start up and run for five (5) seconds.
-This "pre-purge" is a safety feature and a normal operational characteristic prior to ignition taking place.
-After five (5) seconds, the igniter will begin to start. - NOTE: It is normal for air to be trapped in the gas hose on new installations.
+- On a call for heat, the motor will start up and run for five seconds.
+This pre-purge is a safety feature and a normal operational characteristic prior to ignition taking place.
+After five seconds, the igniter will begin to spark. - NOTE: It is normal for air to be trapped in the gas hose on new installations.
 The heater may attempt more than one trial for ignition before the air is finally purged from the line and ignition takes place. - 6.
 The ignition control will make up to three trials for ignition.
 Each trial for ignition will take approximately ten (10) seconds.
 The first three trials for ignition will occur within 40 seconds if ignition is not achieved.
 A 15 minute "wait period" will then begin after the third trial for ignition has taken place.
 After the 15 minute time span has elapsed, three more trials for ignition will take place.
-If ignition is not achieved at this final trial, the system will "lock out", and a three flash pattern will be indicated by the LED.
+If ignition is not achieved at this final trial, the system will lock out and a three flash pattern will be indicated by the LED.